Avaiga/taipy/README.md

 Taipy is designed for data scientists and machine learning engineers to build data & AI web applications.
 &nbsp;

-⭐️->Enables building production-ready web applications. <br />
+⭐️ Enables building production-ready web applications. <br />
-⭐️-> No need to learn new languages.
+⭐️  No need to learn new languages.
 Only Python is needed.<br />
-⭐️-> Concentrate on Data and AI algorithms without development and deployment complexities.<br />
+⭐️ Concentrate on Data and AI algorithms without development and deployment complexities.<br />

 &nbsp;